-On and after 11 October 2020, all quad bikes are required to:
+From 11 October 2020, all new and imported second-hand quad bikes are required to:

 - meet the specified requirements of the US standard for quad bikes, ANSI/SVIA 1-2017, or the European standard for quad bikes, EN 15997:2011

-- have a rollover warning label fixed so that when the quad bike is used, it will be clearly visible and legible
+- have a rollover warning label affixed so that when the quad bike is used, it will be clearly visible and legible

 - provide information in the owner’s manual or information handbook on the risk of rollover

 - be tested for lateral static stability, and display the angle at which the quad bike tips on to two wheels on a hang tag at the point of sale.